NadeemNicoR/TeamProjects/docs/_posts/2019-07-02-ISEE-2019-Reflections & Play Store Entry.md

  ## About the course "Introduction to Software Engineering for Engineers"

-###Coming to the technical part:
+### Coming to the technical part:

 #### What we Learnt:
--To begin with we all were beginners in Object Oriented Programming only being able to print "Hello World" with great difficulty!
+- To begin with we all were beginners in Object Oriented Programming only being able to print "Hello World" with great difficulty!

--First and foremost, Thanks to references and examples on Android Developers (https://developer.android.com/training/basics/firstapp),we were able to navigate ourselves through this journey of being able to learn how to program an android application using java to such an extent that we have successfully built an application on our own as a team.
+- First and foremost, Thanks to references and examples on Android Developers (https://developer.android.com/training/basics/firstapp) , We were able to navigate ourselves through this journey of being able to learn how to program an android application using java to such an extent that we have successfully built an application on our own as a team.

--Secondly, we had very limited knowledge on handling repositories on GIT, now we feel well versed with it as we had to deal with all possible 'DON'T DO' mistakes with GIT which we ended up committing!
+- Secondly, we had very limited knowledge on handling repositories on GIT, now we feel well versed with it as we had to deal with all possible 'DON'T DO' mistakes with GIT which we ended up committing!

 #### What we belevie was inadequate:

--We have developed most of the required OOP skills but still we believe there much more to learn than what we have made use of in implementing the project.
+- We have developed most of the required OOP skills but still we believe there much more to learn than what we have made use of in implementing the project.

 ### Now coming to the organizational part

--we were able to amplify some of the most significant Social and Team Management skills especially the below ones:
+- We were able to amplify some of the most significant Social and Team Management skills especially the below ones:
--Decision Making (coming up with different approaches to tackle the problem & deciding the best approach which would be more feasible and better to implement as a team)
+- Decision Making (coming up with different approaches to tackle the problem & deciding the best approach which would be more feasible and better to implement as a team)
--Problem Solving & Critical Thinking (especially while dealing with null pointer exception and debugging the errors on the app)
+- Problem Solving & Critical Thinking (especially while dealing with null pointer exception and debugging the errors on the app)
--Team work (assisting other team members when we were done with our assigned tasks) -Taking the leadership initiatives (driving the team as a team leader when we had our individual presentations)
+- Team work (assisting other team members when we were done with our assigned tasks)
+- Taking the leadership initiatives (driving the team as a team leader when we had our individual presentations)

 #### What we belevie that we still need to improvise on:
-Adhering to time strictly!
+- Adhering to time strictly!
 (We could not get most of the tasks completed at an assigned time frame, most of the times we had the tasks fulfilled at the last minute of submissions)

 # Play Store Entry